 Fiber and Insulin Sensitivity

-Oats are rich in beta-glucan, a soluble fiber known for its ability to improve insulin sensitivity.
+Oats are rich in beta-glucan, a soluble fiber known for improving insulin sensitivity.
 When consumed, beta-glucan forms a gel-like substance in the digestive tract, slowing the absorption of carbohydrates and glucose.

 This prevents rapid post-meal blood sugar spikes and enhances insulin sensitivity over time.
 By making cells more responsive to insulin, oats help manage blood sugar levels more effectively, addressing a common issue in type 2 diabetes.